hrishikesh1990/freelancer_report/docs/4-the-remote-working-show.md

 **Show Notes**

 In this episode, Dave, Co-founder & CEO of Hubstaff, joined us.
-Dave has been an entrepreneur for almost two decades and has now grown hubstaff into a $6 million ARR business.
+Dave has been an entrepreneur for almost two decades and has now grown Hubstaff into a $6 million ARR business.

 Hubstaff is a 100% globally distributed company with over 50 remote workers.
 Uniquely, the company consists of all contract workers.
 Dave mentioned that this has been a conscious choice as many people on the team continue to pursue other things on the side, which is supported and appreciated by Hubstaff.